Backward stochastic dynamics on a filtered probability space: Introduction

-If $\mu (t,ds)=\delta _{t}(ds)$ then we recover the case considered in the current literature.
-By choosing different functional $L(M)$ we may obtain even more general integro-differential equations.
-This kind of integro-differential equations often appear in the study of particle limiting models for PDE, one class of equations which has the similar nature are already in the literature, for example in Majda \cite{majda1}.
+If $\mu(t,ds)=\delta_{t}(ds)$ then we recover the case considered in the current literature.
+By choosing different functionals $L(M)$ we may obtain even more general integro-differential equations.
+This kind of integro-differential equations often appears in the study of particle limiting models for PDE; one class of equations which has a similar nature is already in the literature, for example, in Majda \cite{majda1}.